Woman Doesn’t Want Her Friend Coming Over With His Adopted Pit Bull Because She Was Attacked By One As A Child, But Doesn’t Know How To Tell Him

 OP would be liable for anything that happens to others in her home.

-When a new animal is an adult from a breed that is renowned for specific traits, it is especially important to exercise caution around other pets and unfamiliar surroundings.
+When a new animal is an adult from a breed that is known for specific traits, it is especially important to exercise caution around other pets and unfamiliar surroundings.
 There is a lot at stake if even one negative incident occurs because the canine's past living circumstances are unknown.
 It's not advised to take an animal who is just getting accustomed to its new life into crowds and unknown territory.